DigitalValueNetwork/draw_ae_vae/gui/README.md

 Run the training in the main project, with `yarn train` then put the resulting stored model into: `./public` as `generatorModel.json` and `weights.bin`.

-The RGB model should be stored as `generatorModel-rgb.json` and `weights-rgb.bin`
+The RGB model should be stored as `generatorModel-rgb.json` and `weights-rgb.bin`.
+NB: edit the json to get the correct link to the bin file. (rather: fix the output so it generates the right names).

 ## Available Scripts